-Now United Announce Search for New Member from Middle East and North Africa
+Now United and Pepsi® Announce Search for New Member from Middle East and North Africa

 Submissions are being accepted until Sunday 12th January, 2020.
 Invitations to participate in the audition bootcamp will be sent out shortly thereafter.
 The Dubai bootcamp is planned to take place at the end of January.

-Applicants can submit their videos to www.search.nowunited.com
+Applicants can submit their videos to search.nowunited.com

 Logo - https://mma.prnewswire.com/media/1034418/Now_United_Logo.jpg